fareast555/pragmaSpoof/README.md

 //*****************
 ```

-with the insertion point always set ready to enter the section heading you wish to appear in your jump menu in Xcode.
+...with the insertion point always set ready to enter the section heading you wish to appear in your jump menu in Xcode.

-The extension is a bit hit and miss to install, and it might take a try or two.
-But it's a huge time saver when reorganizing your Swift code.
+It's a huge time saver when reorganizing your Swift code.

 If you don't already know, MARK: is the Swift equivalent of #pragma - in Objective-C. It's super useful for breaking code into main sections.
 Unlike the awesome orange #pragma, the swift one is still all in commando green -- so not easy to spot, which is why I added some bling around it.
-Stay tuned and eventually I'll try to make it all orange.

 ## Installation